 Many devout Christians traveled to Africa on missions to teach their religion.
 The missionaries did more than share their faith; they also taught the African people modern science and medicine.

 David Livingstone was the most famous African missionary.
 Livingstone was an Englishman who believed that the African slave trade could be destroyed through the influence of Christianity and by treating the African people with kindness and respect.
 After a four-month journey, Livingstone arrived in South Africa in 1841.

 Livingstone’s writing made him famous to the outside world, but by 1869, he had not been heard from for six years.
 The New York Herald newspaper sent reporter Henry Morton Stanley to find out what had happened to the famous missionary.
-Two years into his journey, Stanley is reported to have greeted a very ill Livingstone with the famous words, “Dr. Livingstone, I presume.”
-Stanley urged Livingstone to leave Africa, but the missionary felt his work was not complete.
+Two years into his journey, Stanley reportedly greeted a very ill Livingstone with words that would become famous: “Dr. Livingstone, I presume.”
+While the exchange may not have occurred, newspaper readers found humor given that Livingstone was the only European within hundreds of miles.
+Stanley urged Livingstone to leave Africa, but the missionary felt his work was incomplete.

 When Livingstone died in 1873, most of his body was returned to England, but the missionary’s many friends buried his heart in Africa.

 Henry Morton Stanley (1841 – 1904), was a Welsh journalist and explorer famous for his exploration of central Africa and his search for missionary and explorer David Livingstone.
 Upon finding Livingstone, Stanley allegedly uttered the now-famous greeting, “Dr. Livingstone, I presume?”